jwkohnen/airac/README.md

 AN/872; 6th Edition; 2003).
 Test cases validate documented dates from 1998 until
 2020, including the rare case of a 14th cycle in the year 2020.

+## License

+Licensed under the Apache License, Version 2.0.

+## See also

 A Java port is available at [github.com/jwkohnen/airac-java/](https://github.com/jwkohnen/airac-java/).

-Licensed under the Apache License, Version 2.0.
+## Wikipedia

+Article on AIP / AIRAC cycles: https://en.wikipedia.org/wiki/Aeronautical_Information_Publication

+There are wiki macros in that article that do basically the same thing as this library.
+Though, this library does not trip over the case of 14 cycles per year (e. g.
+1998 and 2020).